williamsbdev/streamlit-aws-examples/cli-eks/README.md

 }
 ```

-#### Deploy ingress resource
+#### Create ALB ingress (create ALB)

-Now that we have the Kubernetes resources deployed to manage the ALB ingress, we need to create the ingress resource:
+Now that we have the Kubernetes resources deployed to manage the ALB ingress, we need to create the ingress resource by first creating the `ingress.yml` with all the needed values:

+- Cognito user pool ARN
+- Cognito user pool client ID
+- Cognito user pool domain name
+- ACM certificate ARN
+- Subnets
+- Host of application

 ```ingress.yml
 apiVersion: extensions/v1beta1